CoronaHakab/CoronaHakabModel/src/corona_hakab_model/matrix_analysis/README.md

   The created folder is divided to 2 subfolders:
   **histogram_analysis** - This folder is where the histogram plots and .csv files are saved.
   **raw_matrices** - This folder is where the matrix's raw data is saved.

+The file names indicate what connection they are related to, based on the ConnectionTypes Enum which is (currently):

+  0 = Work
+  1 = School
+  2 = Family
+  3 = Other
+  all = all of the connections combined

   ## **EXAMPLES**
   1. Run the analysis on defualt matrix file and don't show plots: